manjeshkm/ManaLytics-Angular-Frontend/README.md

 # ManaLytics
 Manage+Analytics project
-Branch to Kmmdevelop to checkout the files
+---->>Branch to Kmmdevelop to checkout the files